 Advice for leaseholders affected by fire safety activity

-Leaseholders can access specialist advice to understand their rights through the Leasehold Advisory Service (LEASE).
-The Secretary of State announced on 4 December 2017 that the government is allocating additional funding to LEASE to provide dedicated support for leaseholders affected by fire safety activities.
+Leaseholders can access free initial specialist advice to understand their rights through the Leasehold Advisory Service (LEASE).
+The Secretary of State announced on 4 December 2017 that the government is allocating additional funding to LEASE to provide dedicated support for leaseholders affected by fire safety activities to ensure they are supported to understand the terms of their leases.
 Read more information on LEASE, including how to contact them for advice.

 Building owners are responsible for funding fire safety measures in their buildings, and should draw on their existing resources to do so.